 In collaboration with DePaul University's Department of Sociology, the Illinois Department of Corrections, and the Attorney General's Gang Crime Prevention Center, a small-scale, pilot study of the reintegration process will be conducted.
 The study will be largely qualitative examining how gang & non-gang offenders go about reintegrating into their communities of origin.
-The project has been reviewed and approved by the Authority's Institutional Review Board.
-A final project description and contract are under preparation, and we expect the study to be initiated in 30 to 45 days.
+A final report is due August 30, 2003.